 What are your favorite books?

 Oh, goodness!
 There are so many!
 I read mostly middle grade and young adult books, because I love them.
 A few of my favorite middle grade books include The Night Gardener, by Jonathan Auxier, Wonder, by R.J.
-Palacio, The Giver, by the ever-wonderful Lois Lowry, The Evolution of Calpurnia Tate by Jacqueline Kelly, Artemis Fowl by Eoin Colfer, Feathers by Jacqeline Woodson, and Where the Mountain Meets the Moon by Grace Lin.
+Palacio, The Giver, by the ever-wonderful Lois Lowry, When You Reach Me by Rebecca Stead, Artemis Fowl by Eoin Colfer, Feathers by Jacqeline Woodson, and Where the Mountain Meets the Moon by Grace Lin.
 Anything by Madeline L'Engle and of course, Harry Potter goes without saying.

 Favorite YA includes anything by Maggie Stiefvater, Daughter of Smoke and Bone by Laini Taylor, The Absolutely True Diary of a Part-Time Indian by Sherman Alexie, To Kill a Mockingbird by Harper Lee, Feed by M.T.
 Anderson, Dante and Aristotle Discover the Secrets of the Universe by Benjamin Alire Saenz, The Hitchhiker's Guide to the Galaxy by the irreplaceable Douglas Adams, and Missing May by Cynthia Rylant.
 Also, I love Mercedes Lackey and Anne McCaffrey, who are Queens of Fantasy.
 They were the reason I fell in love with this genre. .
 Picture books: Patricia Polacco, Maurice Sendack and David Wiesner are all geniuses.